ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   ssh-keygen -t rsa -b 2048
   # Public key location: ~/.ssh/id_rsa.pub (Windows)
   ```
-- Finally, copy the generated SSH key to each Pi 3.
-Also, since we are already in each Pi 3, let's finish setting them up.
+- Finally, copy the generated SSH key to each Pi 3 and finish setting them up.

   ```
   # SSH into each Pi 3, make sure you are user <admin>